Seven Oaks & Ross House Museum

 • Contemporary Artists

 The Wright family farmed the land where Kildonan Golf Course is now located in the late 1800s.
-Our records say that the family traveled to Winnipeg from Trois Rivieres, Quebec -- but the photos in this album show that their roots were in the area of London, England.
+Our records say that the family traveled to Winnipeg from Trois Rivieres, Quebec -- but the photos in this album suggest that their roots were in England.

 This album may have been owned by Arthur L. Wright and Mary Ruffles.